No Plan B: Japan's sponsors shelve ads as mood sours over Olympics

 Prime Minister Yoshihide Suga, who has pledged to hold the Olympics this year, has seen his support slide in recent weeks over the handling of the pandemic.

-Asahi Group Holdings, the holding company of beer maker Asahi Breweries, has stopped airing a part of its TV ads that say it is a top-tier Olympics partner, a company official said, as it waits for more clarity on the schedule.
+Asahi Group Holdings, the holding company of beer maker Asahi Breweries, a top-tier Olympics partner, postponed some of the ads it had planned to air last year, after the Games were delayed, said a company official on condition of anonymity, as it waits for more clarity on the schedule.

+A spokesman for Asahi confirmed it postponed some of its advertisements after the Games were delayed.

 “The staff would never say the actual words ‘cancellation’ or ‘delay’,” said a source at a corporate sponsor, who regularly attends meetings with Olympic organisers.